 - Brookline/Dormont [searching for host]

 Full Choice CSA Share vs. Traditional CSA Share

-A Full Choice CSA is a higher cost CSA share where members can choose most of what goes into their weekly box.
-Small CSA customers can choose up to 7 items per week and a large CSA customer can choose up to 10 items.
+A Full Choice CSA is a higher cost CSA share where members can choose all of what goes into their weekly box.
+Small CSA customers can choose 7 items per week and a large CSA customer can choose 10 items.

 What is a Vacation Hold and How Does it Work

 Access to the Edible Earth Farm Online Farm store

 Is a CSA Right for You?

 • It is important to you to have a relationship with a farm and the farmers and you want to better understand what goes into producing fresh food.

 • It is important to you to have super fresh, local food from a Certified Organic farm.

 • You like unusual foods and are you willing to try new things.
 Especially important if you're considering a Traditional CSA.